gcanu/CookieClickerTools/Readme.md

 ===================

 Welcome to CookieClicker Tools !
-Here's some cool stuff to optimize your game !
+Here's some cool stuff to OPTIMIZE your game !
 Cheaters leave away !!!

-actual version : 0.04
+actual version : 0.05
 CookieClicker version supported : v1.0383

 Do not try to use CCTools on CC's previous versions, some (a lot ?) functions may not work.